CYBRToken/CYBRToken/readme.md

 # CYBRToken (CYBR)

-This repository contains ERC20 token contract code of CYBRTOken.
+This repository contains ERC20 token contract code of CYBRToken.

 ## How to Install?